Special Collections Instruction

 Sessions can be driven by library staff or by the instructor.

-It may be that you are essentially running a class session at Hoole Library, using our materials for your own planned activities.
+It may be that you are essentially running a class session in the Special Collections Reading Room, using our materials for your own planned activities.
 In that case, we’ll be on hand to acquaint everyone with the space and how to handle the materials, as well as answer any questions that come up.

 It may be that the librarian leads the session, driving discussion and activities.
 In that case, it will be planned with your input and we’ll definitely want you there to help the students connect the dots with what you’ve already learned or will learn.